cpplain/launch-school-core-curriculum/rb101/lesson_2/notes.md

 ## Ruby Style

-1. Text editor should use two spaces for tabs and indenting should be set to use spaces
+1. Text editor should use two spaces for tabs and indenting should be set to use spaces.
-2. `#` sign at the beginning of a line signifies everything on the same line is a comment
+2. `#` sign at the beginning of a line signifies everything on the same line is a comment.
-3. Always use snake_case formatting to define or initialize a method, variable, or file
+3. Always use snake_case formatting to define or initialize a method, variable, or file.

 ```ruby
 # Naming a file